 Draw a greeting in bubble letters using pencil on a red piece of construction paper.
 Cut out the letters and paste them on the front of the card, using the ruler as a guide.
 Fill in any empty space with decorations, such as small presents made from recycled wrapping paper and ribbon or holly berries and leaves made from construction paper.
 Add your personal greeting to the inside of the Santa pop-up card.

 Make the most difficult cuts with a craft blade over a piece of cardboard.
 Gently erase pencil lines when the Santa Claus pop-up card is completed.

-When using sharp utensils of any kind, keep them away from children and pets.
+When using sharp tools and utensils of any kind, keep them away from children and pets.